BWLN Events

 Hybrid Event

 The U.S.-Asia Law Institute holds the Gelatt Dialogue every year with a different theme but the same broad goal: to foster connection and improve understanding among the legal communities in Asia and the United States.
 Recent developments in the United States and Asia make this a good time to examine the state of women’s rights protection, with a particular focus on the interplay between domestic and international law and norms.
-Please see the event page for the full list of panels and topics.
 The dialogue is co-sponsored by the Birnbaum Women’s Leadership Network.

 IGNITE the Vote!